ALTER NATIVE CONTRIBUTORS APPLICATION

 We need to guarantee the service our customer have paid for so always be there in time!

 If you are late up to 15 min late you will earn 50% less.
 From 15 to 30 minutes 75% less.
 More than 30 min it’s consider as you didn’t show up (see below).

-if you don’t show up at one of our multiple days tour you’ve to pay 3000 euro + what customers have paid + all paid travel costs.
+If you don’t show up at one of our multiple days tour you’ve to pay 3000 euro + what customers paid + all paid travel costs.